Skip to main content

 • Short Summary: When investigating business software programs always start by evaluating the underlying code and technology and how the software is designed.

 Are you looking for the perfect business software program?
-There is no such thing as a perfect software.
+Well, there is no such thing.
 Every software you evaluate will do some things you like, and others you do not like.

 Every software will require some change on the part of your operations to use it efficiently/effectively.
 And every software company will have some deficiency in the area of support or training.
 This is the nature of buying complex systems, and the sooner you recognize it the better buying decision you will make.

-But there is one starting point that should be universal when investing in business software programs, and that is the evaluation of the what (what underlying code and technology) and how (how the software is designed, maintained, and improved) of the software development.
-Answer these questions satisfactorily first, and you will be most likely to end up with a business software program investment that serves you for the long-term.
+There is one starting point that should be universal when investing in business software programs, and that is the evaluation of the what (what underlying code and technology) and how (how the software is designed, maintained, and improved) of the software development.
+Answer these questions satisfactorily first, and you will most likely end up with a business software program investment that serves you for the long-term.

 4 Things to Consider